-To recognize the land is an expression of gratitude and appreciation to those whose territory you reside on, and a way of honoring the Indigenous people who have been living and working on the land from time immemorial.
-It is important to understand the long-standing history that has brought you to reside on the land, and to seek to understand your place within that history.
-Land acknowledgments do not exist in a past tense, or historical context: colonialism is a current ongoing process, and we need to build our mindfulness of our present participation.
+To recognize the land is an expression of gratitude and appreciation to those whose territory you reside on and a way of honoring the Indigenous people who have been living and working on the land from time immemorial.
+It is important to understand the long-standing history that has brought you to reside on the land and to seek to understand your place within that history.
+Land acknowledgments do not exist in a past tense or historical context: colonialism is a current ongoing process, and we need to build the mindfulness of our present participation.
 It is also worth noting that acknowledging the land is Indigenous protocol.

-Campus Stakeholders are encouraged to use the land acknowledgement listed above.
-The acknowledgement should take place at the beginning of the event.
+Campus Stakeholders are encouraged to use the land acknowledgment listed above.
+The acknowledgment should take place at the beginning of the event.
 Individuals are also encouraged to learn more, build relationships and take action.

 - Canadian Association of University Teachers.
 “Acknowledging Traditional Territory.”